HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 ## Introduction

-Web performance is crucial to user experience and accessibility.
+Web performance is crucial to user experience.
 We've all bounced from a site due to slow load times, or worse, have not been able to access important information.
 Additionally, numerous <a hreflang="en" href="https://wpostats.com/">case studies</a> have demonstrated that an improvement in web performance results in an improvement in conversion and engagement for businesses.
 Surprisingly, the industry spotlight is quite elusive for web performance—why is this?
 Some may say web performance is tough to define and even more challenging to measure.

 How do we measure something that is hard to define in the first place?
 As [Sergey Chernyshev](https://twitter.com/sergeyche), creator of <a hreflang="en" href="https://github.com/ux-capture/ux-capture">UX Capture</a>, says, "_The best way to measure performance is to be embedded into the user's brain to understand exactly what they're thinking as they use the site_".
 We can't—and shouldn't in case that was unclear—do this, so what are our options?